 Address: Plateau Point Trail, Grand Canyon Village, AZ 86023

-Plateau Point can be reached by taking the Bright Angel Trail, which is a popular trail that’s also great for hikers of all skill levels.
-This makes Plateau Point an excellent destination for solo travelers and backpackers who want to get close to nature without sacrificing comfort.
-The lookout point is secured by a metal railing, so you can enjoy the views without worrying about falling over.
+Plateau Point can be reached by taking the Bright Angel Trail, a popular trail also great for hikers of all skill levels.
+A metal railing secures the lookout point, so you can enjoy the views without worrying about falling over.

 13. Hermit’s Rest